OutSystems/docs-bestpractices/src/architecture/data/archive.md

 <div class="info" markdown="1">

 Optimization tip: On start, switch off the indexation on the archive and rebuild the indexes after.
-This optimization is not out-of-the-box in OutSystems and may require your DBA support.
+This optimization isn't out-of-the-box in OutSystems and may require your DBA support.

 </div>

 **Step 5.
 Purge the archived data from the main catalog**

-Delete the data that is already archived from the main catalog.
+Delete the data that's already archived from the main catalog.
 Use an independent log execution Timer, with its own schedule and running in off-peak hours.

 ![](images/archive-5.png?width=600)